Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Discussion and open problems

 \section{Discussion and open problems}

-Theorem~\ref{mainthm} establishes cutoff at time $n$ for the inversion walk on tournaments, answering the mixing-time question posed in~\cite[Section~8]{AlonPowierskiSaveryScottWilmer2024}.
+Theorem~\ref{mainthm} locates the cutoff for the inversion walk on tournaments at the integer triangular threshold $n-\sigma_n+O(1)$, where $\sigma_n=\max\{s:\binom{s+1}{2}\le n\}$.
+This answers the mixing-time question posed in~\cite[Section~8]{AlonPowierskiSaveryScottWilmer2024} with a bounded-window localization.
 Theorem~\ref{Hk-thm} gives a complete structural description of the state space of the $k$-restricted walk for $2\le k\le n-2$.

 We collect several natural follow-up directions.

 \begin{enumerate}[leftmargin=1.8em, label=(\arabic*)]